rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 ## 9.3.38 Accompanying material

-<a name="9.3.38.1">9.3.38.1</a> Always record accompanying material (a manifestation  physically separate from and issued simultaneously (or nearly so) with another manifestation and generally intended to be used together with it) as an unstructured note, beginning with “Accompanied by” followed by a colon.
+<a name="9.3.38.1">9.3.38.1</a> Always record accompanying material (a manifestation  physically separate from and issued simultaneously (or nearly so) with another manifestation and generally intended to be used together with it) as an unstructured note.
 See [On carrier unit with](/DCRMR/additional-notes/On-carrier-unit-with/) ([9.34.3.1](/DCRMR/additional-notes/On-carrier-unit-with/#9.34.3.1)) for manifestations issued on the same carrier.

+*Optionally*, begin the note with "Accompanied by" followed by a colon.

 <a name="9.3.38.2">9.3.38.2</a> Record the location of accompanying material if considered important.
 For accompanying material issued in a pocket, see [9.3.38.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.38.1).